base9-theme/base9-theme.github.io/src/assets/about.md

 try its best to display the best color without overriding it.
 (This is not implemented yet)

-## How to implement base9 color theme for your favorite program

-### Choose colors consistent with the rest of base9 ecosystem
-In order to have consistent theme across different programs using base9, Colors should have consistent use.

-In this section we will assume it's a dark theme.
-If it's a light theme, the reverse is true.

-How each base color should be used is specified in the schema.

-Other than the background, each of 8 colors has 6 shades from darkest to the brightest:
-1. Signifies a slight difference from background.
-Used mostly for elevating UI component, highlighting even/old lines.
-Should not be used for highlighting for user attention.
-2. Used as highlighted background for user attention.
-3. Try not to use it as background or foreground.
-As it could make the contrast too low.
-Can sometimes be used as borders in UI.
-4. A darker shade of the normal color.
-5. The original color.
-6. Used as highlighting foreground.
-Try not to use it and use 2nd shade as background when possible.
-Since depending on the color palette, there might not be a color brighter than the original color.

 ## Designing color palette

 Each color is used differently in the base9 system.